Creamy Smoked Salmon Fettuccine (with Ricotta)

 Fettuccine with smoked salmon and ricotta cheese is a simple dish but elegant and refined at the same time.
 It’s perfect for special occasions such as Christmas lunch or New Year’s Eve dinner!

-This version of creamy smoked salmon pasta is made WITHOUT CREAM.
+This version of smoked salmon ricotta pasta is made WITHOUT CREAM.
 The creaminess comes from fresh ricotta cheese, which makes the dish lighter but equally creamy.
 Season it with lemon zest and parsley.
-It’s an authentic delight!
+It's an authentic delight!In this recipe you'll find out all the tricks and secrets for making the best smoked salmon ricotta pasta.
+Creamy and flavorful to perfection.

 As for the pasta, we chose bronze-drawn durum wheat fettuccine, that are firm and thick in our opinion.
 But you can also use fresh egg pasta for this dish.
-Or try our recipe for pasta with smoked salmon with short pasta shapes: farfalle, mezze maniche and penne rigate are undoubtedly the best ones!
+Or try our recipe for pasta with smoked salmon and ricotta with short pasta shapes: farfalle, mezze maniche and penne rigate are undoubtedly the best ones!

 Ingredients